 Vice Provost and Dean of Research

-Emergency Management Project Coordinator, Environmental Health and Safety (EH&S)
+Public Health Project Manager, Environmental Health and Safety (EH&S)

 Before coming to Stanford, Melina worked as an educational consultant in London (UK), supported international graduate students at Dartmouth College, and served as a desk officer at Germany's Federal Foreign Office in Berlin.